Huelva - Museo de Huelva

 In the mining section are objects of Roman mining activity, including the museum's biggest find, a huge Roman water wheel from Río Tinto used by slaves for drawing water out of the mines.

-The highlight of its fine art collection is the work by Daniel Vásquez Díaz, a 20th-century artist from nearby Nerva whose murals on the life of Christopher Columbus can be seen at La Rábida monastery just outside the city.
+The highlight of its fine art collection is the work by Daniel Vázquez Díaz, a 20th-century artist from nearby Nerva whose murals on the life of Christopher Columbus can be seen at La Rábida monastery just outside the city.
 One of his paintings is the Cubist-influenced portrait of his friend, the poet Juan Ramón Jiménez from Moguer.
 The museum also has a space for temporary exhibitions.
 For details, contact the museum or tourist office.

 The Museo de Huelva is located at Alameda Sundheim 13 and can be reached by taking the number 3 or 5 bus from Plaza de las Monjas in the centre.
-It's open from 0900 to 2000 Wednesday to Saturday; 1500-2000 Tuesday; and 0900 to 1500 on Sunday.
-Free to EU passport holders.